ipfs/ipfs/project-directory.md

     Documentation and scripts related to infrastructure for developers and users.

 * [logo](https://github.com/ipfs/logo)
-    IPFS logo.
+    The logo for ipfs.

 * [mgmt](https://github.com/ipfs/mgmt)
     Information related to project management.

 * [website](https://github.com/ipfs/website)
-    Source for the ipfs website at http://ipfs.io.
+    The source to the ipfs community website at http://ipfs.io.